-Transportation systems should be an asset to present and future environmental and economic development of the state within a framework of its ability to invest.
+The statewide transportation systems should be an asset to present and future generations.
+It must consider and protect the natural and built environmental and support economic development of the state. within a framework of its ability to invest.

 All people of the state bear a share of the responsibility to ensure proper environmental elements of the transportation system.

-Maintenance needs of transportation systems must be met in order to protect existing public investment (current revenues are not keeping pace with needs of the local road or state highway or transit systems).
+Transportation systems must be regularly and consistently maintained in order to preserve the existing public infrastructure (current revenues are not keeping pace with needs of the local road or state highway or transit systems), reduce the future costs to tax-payers, and to protect the environment.
+All users of the system have a responsibility to adequately invest in the transportation infrastructure that is so critical to every-day life.